Women’s Rights Convention

 Kristina Haugland served as The Le Vine Associate Curator of Costume and Textiles and Supervising Curator for the Study Room at the Philadelphia Museum of Art before retiring in 2023.
 At the museum, she curated numerous exhibitions on diverse topics, including Fabulous Fashion: From Dior’s New Look to Now and Little Ladies: Victorian Fashion Dolls and the Feminine Ideal.
 Her publications include Grace Kelly: Icon of Style to Royal Bride (2006, Philadelphia Museum of Art/Yale University Press) and Grace Kelly Style (2010, V & A Publishing).
 Kristina enjoys lecturing and writing, especially about her favorite topic, the history of women’s underwear.
 She focused on eighteenth-century stays and deportment for her M.A. thesis from London’s Courtauld Institute of Art.
 Her current research highlights women inventors who improved or reformed nineteenth century corsets, and she looks forward to further exploration of everything from bustles to brassieres during retirement.

-Parlee Jones is the founder and Executive Director of OurStory Edutainment, a cultural learning institute that teaches Black history through the fusion of education & entertainment.
-She is also a co-founder of The Village Worcester, an Afrocentric cultural, learning, & healing center that builds grassroots power by connecting BIPOC groups, healers, and individuals whose work is rooted in racial justice, learning, creativity, community, & healing.
-Prior to founding these organizations, Parlee worked as a Shelter Advocate for Abby's House for seventeen years.
-Her advocacy, community-building and civic leadership have earned her several awards, including the YWCA's Katherine Erskine Award and the Greater Worcester Communit Foundation's Renaissance Award.
+Parlee Jones is the founder and Executive Director of OurStory Edultainment, a cultural learning institute that teaches Black history through the fusion of education & entertainment.
+She is also a co=founder of The Village Worcester, an Afrocentric cultural, learning, and healing center that builds grassroots power by connecting BIPOC groups, healers, and individuals whose work is rooted in racial justice, learning, creativity, community, and healing.
+Prior to founding these organizations, Parlee worked as a Shelter Advocate for Abby’s House for seventeen years.
+Her advocacy, community-building and civic leadership have earned her several awards, including the YWCA’s Katherine Erskine Award and the Greater Worcester Community Foundation’s Renaissance Award.

 Senator Robyn Kennedy serves as a Massachusetts State Senator, where she champions issues of equity, economic opportunity, and community well-being.
 With a background in public service and nonprofit leadership, she brings a deep commitment to social justice and responsive government.
 Senator Kennedy’s values are rooted in collaboration, integrity, and ensuring that all voices are represented in policymaking.
 Born and raised in Worcester, Massachusetts, Senator Kennedy graduated from Holy Name High School.
 She earned a B.A. from Assumption University and a Master of Public Administration from Clark University.